nss-evening-cohort-13/capstone-central/03_mentor-1on1s.md

 > 1. A set of goals to complete by your next meeting

 ### Checkin #2: Saturday 12/5/2020
-* This is your second checkin
+* This is your second check in
 * Purpose: To make sure you are still on track for getting to MVP by 12/12/2020
 * Preparation for this meeting:
 > 1. Complete the coding goals from your first checkin